Data Stewardship, Roles, and Accountability

 User responsibilities for high-stakes use

-Industry codes are often applied inside regulated programs (AML/KYC, underwriting, government eligibility, and reporting).
+Industry codes are often applied within regulated programs such as AML, KYC, underwriting, government eligibility, and reporting.
 Users should:

 Related resources

-Tip: If you are building an audit trail, pair this page with the verification policy and methodology documentation above.
+For audit-oriented review, pair this page with the verification policy and methodology pages listed above.

 FAQ